Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 How It's Tracked

-Immunization coverage is tracked at the national and state levels primarily through two CDC surveys: The New Jersey Immunization Information System (NJIIS) contains immunization histories for New Jersey residents of all ages.
-It is populated with birth records of infants and immunization records from public and private healthcare providers.
-Currently, provider participation in the NJIIS is only mandatory for practitioners who immunize children less than 7 years of age and/or who participate in New Jersey's Vaccine for Children Program.
-Therefore, data limitations may exist for state-level immunization data.
+Immunization coverage is tracked at the national and state levels primarily through two CDC surveys: In New Jersey, the New Jersey Immunization Information System (NJIIS) maintains immunization histories for residents of all ages.
+NJIIS is populated with birth records for infants and immunization records from both public and private healthcare providers.
+Currently, participation in NJIIS is mandatory only for practitioners who immunize children under seven years of age or who participate in New Jersey's Vaccine for Children Program.
+As a result, state-level immunization data may have limitations.

 Other Data and Information Resources